 Rule changes enacted by the SEC in 2010 required funds to disclose their market value, or “shadow net-asset value,” on a monthly basis, with a 60-day lag.
 Some providers, including Fidelity Investments and Vanguard Group Inc., opposed the change, saying it could confuse investors.

-In the run-up to the rule’s enforcement, some companies, including Charles Schwab Group Inc. and T. Rowe Price Group Inc. (TROW), injected cash into funds that were carrying small losses, to boost their market values back to $1 before they were forced to disclose the shortfalls.
+In the run-up to the rule’s enforcement, some companies, including Charles Schwab Group Inc. and T. Rowe Price Group Inc. (TROW:US), injected cash into funds that were carrying small losses, to boost their market values back to $1 before they were forced to disclose the shortfalls.

 More recently, industry leaders have offered to increase fund disclosure as part of a proposal made to regulators in October.
 That plan would require funds to disclose shadow NAVs on a weekly basis with a five-day lag.